AmpersandTarski/RAP/docs/deployment-kubernetes.md

 ## Quick guide

-All Kubernetes resources are included in the repository as yaml files in the folder RAP/deployment.
+All Kubernetes resources are included in the repository as yaml files in the folder `RAP/deployment`.
 The files are generated using a PowerShell script `create-rap-manifest.ps1`.

 The Kubernetes resources are deployed with the PowerShell script `deploy-rap-manifest.ps1`.

-Note that the resources are based on the deployment on the MTech Azure subscription.
+Note that the resources are based on the deployment on the Azure subscription of Ordina/MTech.

 - Static ip address 13.94.199.199
 - DNS server of \*.tarski.nl forwarded to the static IP address